TolikPylypchuk/Matchmaker/docs/articles/unions.md

     .ToFunction();
 ```

-Here is the equivalent function implemented using the `switch` statement:
+Here is the equivalent function implemented using the `switch` statement (pre-C# 8):

 ```
 public int Sum(ConsList list)